bencline1/Allpix_GaAs/doc/usermanual/testing.md

-Development Tools & Continuous Integration {#ch:testing}
+Development Tools & Continuous Integration
 ==========================================

 The following chapter will introduce a few tools included in the